DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 ### Trainees that defer or withdraw from their training

-Early adopter schools can claim mentor funding if a mentor works with a trainee who:
+Schools can claim mentor funding if a mentor works with a trainee who:

 - deferred in a previous academic year and then returns to their course in the 2024/25 academic year for any time on school placement
 - defers or withdraws after a mentor has started their initial mentor training – mentors can continue with their training if they commit to being a mentor in the following academic year